CC-lynn/ChenchenLin.github.io/_pages/about.md

 Here is [💗](https://yuanwow.github.io/)

 # 🔥 News
-- *2026.04*: &nbsp;🎉🎉 One paper was accepted by ACL'26 as second author!
+- *2026.04*: &nbsp;🎉🎉 One collaborative paper was accepted by ACL'26 as second author!
 Congratulations to first author Wenhao Yuan!
 - *2026.03*: &nbsp;🎉🎉 One paper was accepted by IEEE Transactions on Cloud Computing (JCR Q1) as first author!
 - *2026.02*: &nbsp;🎉🎉 One paper was accepted by CVPR'26 (CCF-A) as first author!
 - *2025.10*: &nbsp;🎉🎉 One paper was accepted by CloudCom'25 with Best Paper Runner-up Award as first author!